JCoreMS/2022HackathonAzNamingTool/INSTALLATION.md

 6. Review the instructions for creating the required GitHub secrets.

 > **NOTES:**
-> The GitHub Action will not successfull.y deploy until the secrets are created.
+> The GitHub Action will not successfully deploy until the secrets are created.
 > You must create an Azure Web App and configure the GitHub Action secrets to deploy to your Azure Web App.

 **Create an Azure Web App** (if needed)